 ^{1.} Notable exceptions are Paul Schofield, "On the Existence of Duties to the Self (and their Significance for Moral Philosophy)," Philosophy and Phenomenological Research 90, No. 3 (May 2015): 505-528; Connie S. Rosati, "The Importance of Self-Promises," in Promises and Agreements: Philosophical Essays, ed.
-Hanoch Sheinman, (New York: Oxford University Press, 2011), 107-131; Jean Hampton, "Selflessness and the Loss of Self," Social Philosophy and Philosophy and Policy 10, no. 1 (Winter 1993): 135-165; Robin S. Dillon, "How to Lose Your Self-Respect," American Philosophical duty to oneself is just a metaphorical way to say that a person deserves something, such as a vacation after a year of hard work.2 Alternatively, they claim that duties to oneself are fraudulent: in order to give weight to the currency of desire, persons in pursuit of their happiness disguise their interests as duties to oneself.3
+Hanoch Sheinman, (New York: Oxford University Press, 2011), 107-131; Jean Hampton, "Selflessness and the Loss of Self," Social Philosophy and Policy 10, no. 1 (Winter 1993): 135-165; Robin S. Dillon, "How to Lose Your Self-Respect," American Philosophical Quarterly 29, no. 2 (April 1992): 125-139; Robin S. Dillon, "Self-Forgiveness and Self-Respect," Ethics 112, no. 1 duty to oneself is just a metaphorical way to say that a person deserves something, such as a vacation after a year of hard work.2 Alternatively, they claim that duties to oneself are fraudulent: in order to give weight to the currency of desire, persons in pursuit of their happiness disguise their interests as duties to oneself.3